semacu/2022-intro-command-line/README.md

 Thank you for your attention! :smile:

-For further command line topics including redirection, writing scripts and project organisation, check out episodes 4-6 of the [Introduction to the Command Line for Genomics by The Carpentries](https://datacarpentry.org/shell-genomics/)
+If you are interested to continue learning more about the command line and would like to try searching and writing for loops in fastq files presented here, check out lecture 4 of the [Introduction to the Command Line for Genomics by The Carpentries](https://datacarpentry.org/shell-genomics/04-redirection/index.html).

+Have fun!